rodrigost23/pkgbuilds/README.md

 ## Customizing

 To build AUR packages of your own selection, fork this repository.
-The master branch contains most of the build actions.
+The main branch contains most of the build actions.

   - Fork this GitHub repository.
   - Add Secrets (Pick one)